reclaimhosting/docs/docs/WordPress/Custom-Menus.md

 There are two primary components to building a Custom Menu:

 1. You must designated and organize the links you want to be in your menu.
 2. You must "place" the menu somewhere in your theme.
 Most themes will have at least one Custom Menu built into their design.
 Some may have several areas designated for Custom Menus.
-Older themes may not use Custom Menus at all; for these you will have to rely on the default menus created by the them based on your site's content.
+Older themes may not use Custom Menus at all; for these you will have to rely on the default menus created by the theme based on your site's content.

 ###Building Your Custom Menu